How is Plastic made? A Simple and Detailed Explanation.

 Refining Process

 The transformation of crude oil and natural gases into various petroleum products is called the refining process.
-The derived petroleum products are converted into useful chemicals, including “monomers.”
+The derived petroleum products are converted into valuable chemicals, including “monomers.”

 Crude oil is heated in a furnace and sent to the distillation unit.
-Here the filtration will occur, leading to the separation of crude into lighter and smaller compounds called “fractions.”
+Here the filtration will occur, separating crude into lighter and smaller compounds called “fractions.”

-Out of the extracted compounds, a range of hydrocarbon distillates is favored by the plastic industry, collectively called Naptha.
+The plastic industry favors a range of hydrocarbon distillates out of the extracted compounds, collectively called Naptha.
 It can make large amounts of plastic, but other means, like gas, can also be utilized.

 Polymerization